RACE POLICIESRegistration Details

 For virtual races.
 A virtual race allows you to complete your race on your own, from anywhere.
 You may run, walk or stroll your race distance at your own pace and at a time and location of your choice, following the guidelines of your local health authorities.
 You may choose your own race day and your own starting line, whether it’s a treadmill, a park, your neighbourhood streets or Seawall.

+For in-person events.
 Participants must stay within course boundaries, as designated by officials, marshals, traffic cones, barriers, and other markings, at all times.
 Failure to do so may result in disqualification and ineligibility for future Society events.

 Participants are advised not to invite anyone not officially registered for the event to join in any part of the race.
 Any runners not officially registered for the event will be given one warning before the Police will be advised, and the runner will be removed from the course.